MicrosoftDocs/VBA-Docs/api/Word.Window.EnvelopeVisible.md

 ## Remarks

-This property has no effect if the document isn't an e-mail message.
+This property has no effect if the document isn't an email message.

 ## Example

-This example displays the e-mail message header.
+This example displays the email message header.

 ```vb